tmenochet/PowerScan/README.md

 PowerScan project includes various PowerShell scripts that can be launched within PowerScan as script block for recon, post-exploitation or threat hunting purposes.

+By default, output is written into a CSV file in the current directory.
+This can be disabled using the switch `-NoOutput`.

 ## Functions